 Data will be maintained in accordance with the following retention timescales:

-- In line with our Data Retention policy and Privacy Notice, Body worn video recordings will be retained for a period of 2 months after the recording was made.
+• In line with our Data Retention policy and Privacy Notice, Body worn video recordings will be retained for a period of seven years, following closure of the account.

 Right to be informed